yuu511/Computer_Systems_Assembly_Lanaguage_CE12/lab2/README.txt

 -The calcuator gives you a large number, which makes sense given that you are "adding" the 2sc to subtract.

--The calculator, depending on what you added, gives you a partial and incorrect representation of the number you are trying to add when attempting to perform an operation involving more than 6 bits.
+-The calculator, depending on what you added, gives you a partial and incorrect representation of the number you are trying to add when attempting to perform an operation involving more than 6 bits, as it does not posses the hardware to hold or calculate the correct amount.

 --
 Overall the lab helped me understand the reasoning behind using a 2sc for subtraction and actually assembling the